Ithaca Friends gather remotely, via Zoom, for unprogrammed hybrid Meeting for Worship on Sundays at 10:30am. All are welcome to join us.

-We state that Meeting for Worship begins at 10:30 on Sunday mornings.
-Friends are asked to log onto Zoom, or call in, before 10:30 to allow time to get connected.
+Friends are asked to log onto Zoom, or call in, before the listed start time to allow time to get connected.
 If you are using Zoom on your computer for the first time, you will need to download software.
 Logging in before the meeting begins allows you to have a leisurely moment to get set up with the software.

-Logging in or calling in before 10:30 also allows Friends time to settle.
+Logging in or calling in a few minutes early also allows Friends time to settle.
 The remote Meeting will not begin until the “host” has logged into the Zoom meeting.
 You may see or hear a message that the host has not yet arrived.

 All participants’ microphones (or phones) will be initially muted during Meeting for Worship.
 If you feel led to speak, you will need to unmute your microphone (or press *6 on your phone).
 Please remember to mute your microphone or or press *6 on your phone again after speaking.